malengab/GB/README.md

 # GB
-Gaussian beam approximation utilizing the numerical steepest descent method (NSDM)
+Gaussian beam approximation to the high-frequency wave equation utilizing the numerical steepest descent method (NSDM)

 (not complete)